ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 For those endpoints that require client authentication, Transparency Services MUST support at least one of the following options:

-- HTTP Authorization header with a bearer JWT
+- HTTP Authorization header with a JWT
 - domain-bound API key
 - TLS client authentication

-Transparency Services MUST provide a configuration surface that allows Issuers to specify which authorized clients can submit Statements on their behalf.

-Where authentication methods rely on long term secrets, both clients and Transparency Services implementing this specification MUST allow for the revocation and rolling of authentication secrets.
+Where authentication methods rely on long term secrets, both clients and Transparency Services implementing this specification SHOULD allow for the revocation and rolling of authentication secrets.

 ## Primary threats